GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 Properties That Accept Lists or Single Items
 =============================================

 Many properties of the :class:`~graphinglib.SmartFigure` class are typed as ``ListOrItem``, a flexible type that allows you to provide either a single value or a list of values.
-This feature is essential for customizing multi-subplot figures where different subplots may need different configurations.
+This feature is essential for customizing figures where different subfigures may need different configurations.

 Understanding the ``ListOrItem`` Type
 -------------------------------------